aaurdanet/SortingAlgorithms/README.md

 Ensure you have input files named "input1.txt," "input2.txt," and "input3.txt" with appropriate data.
 Compile and run the program, and it will display sorting results for each dataset.

-bash

-$ gcc your_program.c -o your_program
-$ ./your_program

-Feel free to adapt and integrate these sorting algorithm implementations into your projects as needed.